Wallapop/genson/README.md

 ### Wallapop FIX

-In order to avoid that our legacy code use Genson serializer we delete the "magic":
+In order to avoid that magically some system start to use Genson serializer in undesired places we have removed the "magic":

 - Delete these files:
 ```